Census Dots

 Native American/Other

-Of the 1,611 places in California, Palo Alto is the 135th most populous.
+Palo Alto is ranked the 137th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Palo Alto was ranked the 135th most populous place in the 2020 Census.

 Palo Alto's White Population